mohdaliiqbal/vagrant-phd3/README.md

 - Ambari host becomes the local yum repository
 - Ambari host gets passwordless ssh access to all other nodes
 - All components from the above downloaded files are copied into yum repository inside the ambari host
+- **very important** The VMs are bridged hardcoded with Wifi network interface on a public network.
+Read [Vagrant Network](http://docs.vagrantup.com/v2/networking/index.html) for more details.
+You can change the interface to any other interface by changing `BRIDGE_INTERFACE` variable.
 ###Configurations
 - Ambari server is 1GB.
 You can change this value by setting ```AMBARI_MEMORY_MB``` variable
 - PHD nodes are 2GB each.
 You can increase this value by setting ```MASTER_PHD_MEMORY_MB```, and ```WORKER_PHD_MEMORY_MB``` variables